 Can Your PIA Change After You Reach Age 62?

-- Higher Earnings - Earnings in years between age 62 and 70 that are higher than one of the 35 highest earnings year’s previously used in the formula will change your AIME which is used in the PIA formula.
+- Higher earnings: Earnings in years between age 62 and 70 that are higher than one of the 35 highest earnings years previously used in the formula will change your AIME, which is used in the PIA formula.

-Step 3 - Adjust Your PIA for the Age You Will Begin Benefits
+Step 3: Adjust Your PIA for the Age You Will Begin Benefits

-- A credit, referred to as a delayed retirement credit, is applied if you begin benefits after your FRA.
+A reduction is applied to your PIA if you begin benefits before your FRA.
+A credit, referred to as a "delayed retirement credit," is applied if you begin to receive benefits after your FRA.

 - 5/9 of 1%: Your benefits are reduced by 5/9 of 1% per month, up to a maximum of 36 months, depending on how many months you have until you reach FRA.